 Felt Soles Banned

 Felt Soles have been banned in Maryland waters as of March 22, 2011.
-Natural Resource Police intend to initially issue a warning and an information card to anyone wearing felt-soled boots or waders.
 Resource managers in North America and New Zealand suspected early on that the felt-soled waders and boots of traveling fly fishermen were the pathway for its spread.
 Subsequent field and laboratory research has confirmed that the felt used for waders is an ideal medium for collecting and transporting microscopic organisms.
 DNR scientists and anglers have found seasonal infestations of Didymo in the Gunpowder River and traces of the organism in the Savage River.
 Other diseases and injurious species such as Whirling Disease, which is fatal to trout, may be carried on felt soles.
 Felt has been banned from New Zealand streams since 2008.
-Alaska and Vermont have moved to prohibit felt soles.
-For more information on this subject, please visit the Maryland DNR website.
+Several other states have also banned felt soles.
 A number of companies now offer resoling services.
 This is often less expensive than purchasing new boots or waders.
-A list of companies that offer resoling services can be found at www.simmsfishing.com/site/streamtread.html.
+You can do a google search to find such companies.